Do you or your partner snore at night? Do you often awaken feeling groggy and tired- even after sufficient hours of

 - Treatment is non-invasive and reversible

 There are several different types of oral appliances.
 Everyone’s mouth and jaw is different.
 Dr. Eskow will perform an evaluation to determine which type is best for you.
 There are two basic types of oral appliances we use: a tongue retaining appliance and a mandibular repositioning appliance.

 Depending on the specific oral appliance used, it will:

 - Properly align your jaws when laying down

 - Stabilize your tongue during sleep

-- Reposition the soft tissues in the mouth
+- Reposition the soft tissues in your mouth

-- Increase the muscle tone of the tongue
+- Increase the muscle tone of your tongue